 Moving is going to cost you money no matter how much you try to cut back, so the best thing to do is to figure out exactly how much you'll be spending then you can see where you might be able to cut costs.
-This guide will take you through the steps to create your own moving budget, and will provide all the information you need to determine exactly how much you'll be spending to move from your old house to your new home.
+Create your own moving budget, and determine exactly how much you'll be spending to move from your old house to your new home.

 06 of 06